xcp-ng/xcp-ng-org/docs/mirrors.md

 In order to guarantee the quality of the mirrors offered to our users, there a some prerequisites:
 * Offer HTTP (more convenient than anonymous FTP for mirrors nowadays), or HTTPS.
   * Note: HTTPS is required for downloads of installation ISO images, because recent browsers tend to refuse any HTTPS to HTTP downgrade.
-If you mirror only provides HTTP, it can still be used for downloading RPMs from XCP-ng hosts, since every RPM is GPG-signed.
+If your mirror only provides HTTP, it can still be used for downloading RPMs from XCP-ng hosts, since every RPM is GPG-signed.
 HTTPS may become a requirement for this too in the future.
   * If you offer HTTPS, you need a valid certificate and must renew it in time to avoid downtime.
+  * **If your certificate is provided by Let's Encrypt**, please read the dedicated section below.
   * If you already provided a mirror but are unsure if we added it as an HTTP or HTTPS mirror, check http://mirrors.xcp-ng.org/README.txt?mirrorlist&https=1, which selects HTTPS mirrors and lists the others in an "Excluded Mirrors" section.
 * Offer read-only `rsync`.
 Two reasons:
   * Mirrorbits needs this to regularly check the state of the mirror and automatically disable outdated or broken mirrors.
   * This will allow nearby mirrors to sync from yours in the future, if needed.
-* Sync from a quickly updated mirror (the first mirrors will sync from our main mirror) at least twice an hour, preferably four times an hour.
+* Sync from a quickly updated mirror (the first mirrors will sync from our main mirror) at least once an hour, preferably four times an hour.
 * Sync the whole mirror tree (we may reconsider this prerequisite when the mirror grows).
 On August 2021, the total size (XCP-ng 7.4 to 8.2) was 50 GiB.
 * Provision enough disk space for future growth, and monitor available space to avoid sync failures.
 * Minimum bandwidth: 100 Mbit/s.
-Preferably 1 Gbit/s.
+Preferably 1 Gbit/s or more.
 At some point, we may refuse applications that offer only 100 Mbit/s in areas with already enough quicker mirrors available.
 * Up 24/24.

 If one of those prerequisites is causing an issue to you as a mirror provider, tell us.